zaidhaan/YumaBot-Core/README.md

 ```
 You could also replace the object within Yuma with `new Yuma(config)` where config would be a json file containing those contents.

-And that's it! for the first time when you run it there is a change of errors, but that's ok, you can just type CTRL+C in cmd to exit it and just try running it again and it *should* be fine :smiley:
+And that's it!
+**NOTE:** For the first time when you run it there may be some errors, but that's ok, you can just type CTRL+C in cmd to exit it and just try running it again and it *should* be fine :smiley:

 ### Example Command: